Deep Dive

 Conclusion

-Fundamentally, TAC Protocol is an infrastructure catalyst designed to merge Ethereum's developer ecosystem with Telegram's unparalleled distribution network.
-Will its ready-to-use DeFi layer successfully onboard Telegram's next billion users to decentralized applications?
+Fundamentally, TAC Protocol is an infrastructure bridge that merges Ethereum's robust developer ecosystem with Telegram's unparalleled user distribution, positioning itself as a catalyst for mass adoption.
+Will its seamless integration be enough to successfully onboard Telegram's next billion users to DeFi?